 Transfers of financial assets to third parties in transactions that do not qualify for derecognition are not considered sales for this purpose, consistent with the Company's continuing recognition of the assets.

-Financial assets that are held for trading or are managed and whose performance is evaluated on a fair value basis are measured at FVTPL ii.
-Classification and subsequent measurement (continued)
+Financial assets that are held for trading or are managed and whose performance is evaluated on a fair value basis are measured at FVTPL.

 Financial instruments (continued)